isc-projects/bind9/doc/notes/notes-current.rst

 - Fixed an assertion failure that could occur if stale data was used to answer a query, and then a prefetch was triggered after the query was restarted (for example, to follow a CNAME). :gl:`#2733`

+- Fix an error that would enable don't fragment socket option instead of disabling it leading to errors when sending the oversized UDP packets.
+[GL #2746]